-Of course, you will need a good infrared thermometer to gauge the temperature before you start cooking.
+Of course, you will need a good non-contact infrared thermometer to gauge the temperature before you start cooking.
 If you are throwing your pizza right on the grill, the best temp is between 375° F and 400° F.

 But if you have a pizza stone, and you really should have a pizza stone, the temperature should be a bit higher, like 450° F to 475° F.

 Charcoal grills are easy to use with a charcoal chimney starter.
 These make it hassle-free to get the grill going, which seems to be the number one issue people have with using a charcoal grill.

 If you don’t have a charcoal grill but still want to try this method of making pizzas, most parks and campsites have free-standing charcoal grills or fire pits that you can use for an incredible campfire pizza.

 Just make sure to clean them well before firing them up to make sure they are free of any dirt and debris.
 Always clean grill grates with a cleaning stone rather than a wire brush because the wires can come off and end up in your food.

 Portable Pizza Oven

 Did you know you can get a portable pizza oven for outdoor adventures?
 Yes, really.
-We love this portable pizza oven by Pro Pizza Ovens.
-It makes excellent wood-fired pizza two at a time which is great because our friends and family can eat a lot of pizza.
+We love these affordable pizza ovens.
+They make excellent wood-fired pizza or gas-powered two at a time which is great because our friends and family can eat a lot of pizza.

 This oven weighs 150 pounds, so you will need a strong friend or two to help you transport it to wherever you plan to make pizza for Labor Day weekend.